 Record Type Retention Period Disposal Action Notes Final annual accounts report Up to 20 years Review and transfer to PoD These should be transferred when practically possible, after being retained locally for a minimum of 6 years.
 Ideally, these will be transferred with board papers for that year to keep a complete set of governance papers.
-Financial transaction records 6 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate Invoices 6 years from end of the financial year they relate to Review and destroy if no longer required Petty cash 2 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate Private Finance Initiatives (PFI) files Lifetime of PFI Review and transfer to PoD Retention begins at the END of the PFI agreement.
+Financial transaction records 6 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate [Financial transaction records include - VAT Forms for Continence products -which should be kept for 6 years] Invoices 6 years from end of the financial year they relate to Review and destroy if no longer required Petty cash 2 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate Private Finance Initiatives (PFI) files Lifetime of PFI Review and transfer to PoD Retention begins at the END of the PFI agreement.
 This applies to the key papers only in the PFI.
 Staff salary information or files 10 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate.
 Superannuation records 10 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate.
+Contracts 6 years Review and destroy if no longer required Retention begins at the CLOSE of the financial year to which they relate.